 ‘Invoice Number’ := i + 1

-Let’s finish it up by selecting OK.
-The OK button will work if the code is accurate/valid.
-If not, a warning message will appear stating the part of the code that will not work.
+Finish by clicking the OK button.
+The OK button works if the code is accurate/valid.
+If the code is not accurate or not valid, a warning message appears specifying the part of the code that doesn't work.

-In the Edit Table screen, select Save changes.
+In the Edit Table screen, click the Save changes button.

-In the animated graphic below, every time we select the plus icon (add new record), the value in the Invoice Number field increments by 1.
+In the animated graphic below, every time the + icon is clicked to add new record, the value in the Invoice Number field increments by 1:

-…but this method just increments the last-entered invoice record.
-It does not auto-increment based on the most recent invoice record (that is, the invoice with the highest invoice number).
+This method increments the last-enteredinvoice record.
+It does not auto-increment based on the most recent invoice record, i.e., the invoice with the highest invoice number.

 This could cause a problem when an old invoice is edited and its number changes to the most recent invoice number.
-When a new record is created, its number will be based on the last entered record and not the most recent record (the one that was edited).
+When a new record is created, its number is based on the last entered record and not the most recent record, i.e., the one that was edited.

 Instead of looking at the “last” record:

-…we will look at the “max” record — the record number that is the maximum, or has the highest, number:
+We look at the “max” record—the record number that is the maximum, or has the highest, number:

-So just replace the phrase “last” with the phrase “max”.
+Replace the phrase “last” with the phrase “max.”
 Here’s what it looks like in the code editor:

 With this new code in place, let’s see what happens when we add a new record:

-Thanks to Zapier connections, Ninox is able to integrate with a number of robust software solutions.
+With the help of API, Ninox can integrate with a number of robust software solutions.
 One of these is Integromat, an online automation platform that enables users to connect multiple applications and substitute manual processes with automated workflows.

-After selecting Generate, an API Key will appear.
+After clicking the Generate button, an API key appears.
 Copy the character string to your clipboard.

-Open the Integromat solution and, in the Dashboard, select Create a new scenario.
+Open Integromat.
+In the Dashboard, select Create a new scenario.

-In the Integration screen, select Ninox and then select Continue.
+In the Integration screen, select Ninox and then click the Continue button.

 Select the question mark icon, select Ninox, and then select Get Record.
 The Ninox dialog box will appear.
-Select Add.
+Click the Add button.